-If you’re lucky enough to live in an area where exotic fruits are abundant and easy to grow, then you’re probably familiar with the rambutan fruit.
+If you're lucky enough to live in an area where exotic fruits are abundant and easy to grow, then you're probably familiar with the rambutan fruit.
 If not, let us give you a little crash course!
-The rambutan fruit is an exotic fruit that is highly prized in Indian, Indonesia, the Philippines, and Malaysia.
+The rambutan fruit, nephelium lappaceum, is an exotic fruit that is highly prized in Southeast Asia, India, Indonesia, the Philippines, and Malaysia.
 It looks like a spiky/hairy lychee fruit, and also tastes like one in the sense that it is a little bit sweet and a little bit sour.
 The fruit, or berry, is oval shaped and contains a single seed.
 The outer appearance of the rambutan is orange/reddish with fleshy spines.
-The great thing about the rambutan is that the entire fruit can be consumed – seed and all!
-Today you’ll be learning how to grow rambutan and where exactly you can grow it!
-As you may expect, it’s not everywhere!
+Today you'll be learning how to grow rambutan and where exactly you can grow it!
+As you may expect, it's not everywhere!

 How to Grow Rambutan Trees